search icon

 Why does visual hierarchy matter in design?

-Visual hierarchy is crucial in design because it shows how users interact with and interpret your content.
+Visual hierarchy is crucial in UI UX design because it shows how users interact with and interpret your content.

 Here are some reasons why it matters: